AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-issue-refund.md

 # Step 10.
 Issue a partial refund

-Magento 2.1.3 introduced two endpoints that streamline the process of issuing a refund by creating a creditmemo and updating the order or [invoice](https://glossary.magento.com/invoice) in one call.
+Adobe Commerce introduced two endpoints that streamline the process of issuing a refund by creating a creditmemo and updating the order or [invoice](https://glossary.magento.com/invoice) in one call.

 Endpoint | Description
 --- | ---